Eyevinn/srt-whep/README.md

 - Based on the [discussion](https://github.com/AlexxIT/Blog/issues/5), it seems rather challenging to support H.265 / HEVC right now.

 4. **Codecs and Profiles Compatibility:**
 - Video profiles, such as Baseline, Main, and High for H.264, play a crucial role in stream compatibility.
 While Chrome supports all profiles, Safari only accepts the Baseline profile.
+For further details, please refer to [this](./docs/supported_codecs.md) table.

 ## Discussion and Issues
 All relevant discussions are tracked in [issues](https://github.com/Eyevinn/srt-whep/issues/).
 Please feel free to open a new issue if you have any questions.

-- We have a set of known limitations recorded [here](https://github.com/Eyevinn/srt-whep/issues/46).
+- We have a set of known limitations recorded [here](./docs/known_limitations.md).
 You might want to check it out if running into an issue.
 - If you doubt a plugin is missing in gstreamer you can check it using `gst-inspect-1.0 <plugin>`.
 For example, `gst-inspect-1.0 srtsink`.
 - To get more verbose logging you can set the `GST_DEBUG` environment variable to `2`.
 For example, run in terminal: `export GST_DEBUG=2`